yannh/redis-dump-go/Readme.md

 Dump Redis keys to a file.
 Similar in spirit to https://www.npmjs.com/package/redis-dump and https://github.com/delano/redis-dump but:

  * Will dump keys across several processes & connections
+ * Uses SCAN rather than KEYS * for much reduced memory footprint with large databases
  * Easy to deploy & containerize - single binary.
  * Generates a [RESP](https://redis.io/topics/protocol) file rather than a JSON or a list of commands.
 This is faster to ingest, and [recommended by Redis](https://redis.io/topics/mass-insert) for mass-inserts.

 Warning: like similar tools, Redis-dump-go does NOT provide Point-in-Time backups.
 Please use [Redis backups methods](https://redis.io/topics/persistence) when possible.

+## Features

+ * Dumps all databases present on the Redis server
+ * Keys TTL are preserved by default
+ * Configurable Output (Redis commands, RESP)

 ## Download